 Common Residential Rental Agreements in Delaware

-- Delaware Association of Realtor’s Residential Lease-Rental Agreement – this fillable template is intended for Delaware’s Association of Realtor’s members who have written permission to use the template.
-It provides an extensive list of rules and procedures and is specific for properties governed by the Delaware Landlord-Tenant Code.
+- Delaware Association of REALTORS® Residential Lease-Rental Agreement – this template for Delaware Association of REALTORS® members.
+It provides an extensive list of rules and procedures for properties governed by the Delaware Landlord-Tenant Code.

 Delaware Required Residential Lease Disclosures

-- Landlord’s Name and Address (required for all leases) – Delaware leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+- Landlord’s Name and Address (required for all leases) – Delaware landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

-- Landlord-Tenant Code Summary (required for all leases) – Delaware landlords must provide a summary of the state’s Landlord-Tenant Code within or alongside every lease agreement, to ensure prospective tenants know their rights before signing a lease.
+- Landlord-Tenant Code Summary (required for all leases) – Delaware landlords must provide a summary of the state Landlord-Tenant Code within or alongside every lease agreement.
+This helps ensure prospective tenants know their rights before signing a lease.

-- Right To Counsel Disclosure (required for all leases) – Delaware law requires that all new leases and lease renewals must be accompanied by a disclosure of the state’s right-to-counsel program providing free legal services to tenants facing eviction.
+- Right To Counsel Disclosure (required for all leases) – Delaware requires that all new and renewing leases be accompanied by a disclosure of the state’s right-to-counsel program.
+This program provides free legal services to tenants facing eviction.

 To learn more about required disclosures in Delaware, click here.